birc-ctib-2022/bed-1-astrid/README.md

 ## Questions

 How does your method for extracting features work?
+-  We parse each line in the input bed file and add them to a table that is index by the chromosome name.
+Then for each query we look at the bedlines of the specified chromosome and print them to our outfile if they have a chromosome position between the query's start and end.

 What is the complexity of the algorithm, as a function of the size of the two input files?
-When you answer this, you need to know that you can get the list of chromosomse from a `query.Table` in constant time, but it does, of course, take longer to run through all the lines in it.
+When you answer this, you need to know that you can get the list of chromosomes from a `query.Table` in constant time, but it does, of course, take longer to run through all the lines in it.
+- Number of bedlines = n, number of querys = m.
+Parsing every line in the input as well as adding them to a dictionary runs in O(n).
+Running through all the querys is in O(m) and inside this loop we look at the chromosome position for a maximum of n bedlines, O(n).
+Therefore the entire algorithm runs in O(mn).

 Did you, at any point, exploit that our features are on single nucleotides and not larger regions?
+No, both the chromosome start and end position of the bedlines are present in the code where we compare to the query's interval.
+Is should be able to handle general regions.

 If you did, what would it take to handle general regions?